jskress/builder-tool/docs/guides/projects.rst

 configuration that language can make use of.
 Also, as supported by each language, a top-level object named the same as a task from that language may be present.
 It too can be used to supply configuration information that is specific to that task.

-Finally, there may be top-level objects that specify configuration information for known repositories.
-Such objects must also be named the same as what they configure.

 It's important to note that, wherever possible, the contents of the project file are validated with appropriate schemas.